RetiaLLC/lora-docs/docs/index.md

 !!! note
-    If you have one of our V1 Prototypes that look like the picture below, please refer to this GitHub link for pinouts and example code.
+    If you have one of our V1 Prototypes that look like the picture below, please refer to this [GitHub](https://github.com/RetiaLLC/RFM95w_LoRa_Nugget) for pinouts and example code.
 The design has been updated, and they are not supported in this guide.
     <img src="assets/lora-paw-v1.jpg" height="200" width="200" alt="Version 1 LoRa paw">